marked-gil/discover-asia/README.md

     * Nav Menu

-        The nav menu is composed of links to the Home page, Destinations page, Gallery, 'About Us' section, and 'Contact Us' page.
+        The nav menu is composed of links to the Home page, Destinations page, 'About Us' section, and 'Contact Us' page.

     <!-- Nav Bar Image -->